 Farrah Gray’s latest books “Get Real, Get Rich” and “The Truth Shall Make You Rich” a no-holds-barred rejection of the fallacies we’ve all heard–and believed–about success and how to achieve it.
 Farrah Gray’s first book “Reallionaire” was nominated by NBC & Publishers Weekly Quill Awards in the category of “Health/Self-Improvement.”
 His book appeared on the Amazon and Barnes & Noble’s Best-sellers lists two weeks before its international release.
-“Reallionaire” was also named as the #1 Best-selling Nonfiction Paperback book in the August 2005 Issue of Essence Magazine.
+“Reallionaire” made it to #1 on the Essence Magazine Best-seller list.

 Gray is also a contributing author to “Chicken Soup for the African-American Soul”.
 Farrah Gray’s honors include Keys to the Cities of Dallas, Shreveport, and Cincinnati.
 He has also received Proclamations from the Governors of Illinois and Nevada, the Mayors of Louisville, Kentucky, Chicago, Las Vegas, New Orleans and Wilmington, Delaware, and Clark County Nevada Commissioners.
 Farrah Gray’s Awards include The National Urban League Whitney M. Young Jr. Entrepreneurship Award, The Indiana Black Expo (IBE) Hoosier Lottery Entrepreneur Award, The Alabama A&M Students In Free Enterprise (SIFE) Award, The Davidson College Love of Learning Lifetime Educational Achievement Award, Central State Award of Appreciation for contributions made in the area of entrepreneurship, Trumpet Award,, and the American Red Cross Award of Appreciation.”